The FA Cup

 The post-war era brought some of the most memorable finals in history: Blackpool’s 4–3 defeat of Bolton in 1953 (the “Matthews Final”), Arsenal’s 3–2 comeback win over Manchester United in 1979, and the remarkable Wimbledon upset over Liverpool in 1988.
 The competition has always found a way to produce the unexpected.

 In recent decades, the FA Cup has faced questions about its prestige as top clubs prioritise European competition.
-Yet it continues to deliver iconic moments — Wigan Athletic beating Manchester City in 2013, Crystal Palace’s maiden triumph in 2025, and the extraordinary 2025–26 upset where sixth-tier Macclesfield knocked out holders Crystal Palace — the first non-league side to eliminate a reigning champion in over 117 years.
+Yet it continues to deliver iconic moments — Wigan Athletic beating Manchester City in 2013, Crystal Palace’s maiden triumph in 2025, the extraordinary 2025–26 upset where sixth-tier Macclesfield knocked out the holders, and Manchester City’s 2026 win sealed by Antoine Semenyo’s audacious backheel against Chelsea at Wembley.

 💥 Famous Giant-Killings